circonus-labs/libmtev/docs-md/development/mtev_main.md

  * ##### child_main

    This is the surrogate main where the application should be initialized and run.
 Note that it should not return.
-Typically this function will end with an `event_loop()` which is non-retruning.
+Typically this function will end with an `event_loop()` which is non-returning.